Kingxukai/linux/Documentation/scsi/hptiop.rst

 Copyright |copy| 2006-2012 HighPoint Technologies, Inc. All Rights Reserved.

-  This file is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  This file is distributed in the woke hope that it will be useful, but WITHOUT ANY WARRANTY; without even the woke implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.